-Eating with your toddler has some challenges, but it is a key part of building a relationship with them.
+Eating with your toddler has some challenges, but it is vital to build a relationship with them.

 If you can, then eat 1 meal per day together.
-Breakfast is the easiest in a working family environment because it is the time when you are most likely to be together and awake.
+Breakfast is the easiest in a working family environment because it is when you are most likely to be together and awake.

-This is very similar to tips 1 and 2, but this time you are going to ask them about their day, about their friends, and what they like.
+This is very similar to tips 1 and 2, but this time you will ask them about their day, their friends, and what they like.

 I play a part in the bedtime routine every day.
-Before we settle down, I spend some time asking my Son what he enjoyed doing that day, and what he did not enjoy doing.
-I ask him about his friends, and what he has eaten.
+Before we settled down, I spent time asking my son what he enjoyed doing that day and what he did not enjoy doing.
+I ask him about his friends and what he has eaten.

-This is a very important part of building a strong bond and shows him that I am interested in his life.
-It also helps to build his vocabulary and conversational skills.
+This is essential to building a solid bond and showing him that I am interested in his life.
+It also helps to develop his vocabulary and conversational skills.

 Reduce your stress